-‘Hotel Rwanda’ inspiration Paul Rusesabagina found guilty of a terrorism-related charges
+‘Hotel Rwanda’ inspiration Paul Rusesabagina found guilty of terrorism-related charges

-The government argued that Rusesabagina, who led a coalition of exiled opposition groups, was responsible for a series of violent attacks against civilians by an armed group called the National Liberation Forces near Rwanda’s border with Burundi.
-The government has pointed to a 2018 video in which Rusesabagina says the “the time has come for us to use any means possible to bring about change in Rwanda, as all political means have been tried and failed” as evidence of his guilt.
+In her ruling, Judge Beatrice Mukamurenzi said the National Liberation Front, an armed group that was part of a coalition led by Rusesabagina, was responsible for attacks on civilians in Rwanda that involved killings, lootings, arson and assault.
+She pointed to a 2018 video in which Rusesabagina says the “the time has come for us to use any means possible to bring about change in Rwanda, as all political means have been tried and failed” as evidence of his guilt.

+“It was all with the objective of bringing terror,” she said.
+“They attacked people in their homes.
+They attacked people in their cars — or even on the roads traveling.”

+Lawyers for Rusesabagina, now a Belgian citizen and permanent U.S. resident, have argued there is no credible evidence showing that National Liberation Front killed civilians or that the group was under the control of Rusesabagina.
+Instead, they say, the trial has been an attempt to rationalize the arbitrary detention of a well-known critic of Kagame, who has stifled independent media and political opposition in Rwanda.

 Similar allegations emerged against Rusesabagina in 2010 but were never pursued by authorities in the United States or Belgium.

-Lawyers for Rusesabagina, now a Belgian citizen and permanent U.S. resident who has vocally criticized Kagame, have argued there is no credible evidence showing that National Liberation Forces killed civilians or that the group was under the control of Rusesabagina.
-Instead, they say, the trial has been an attempt to rationalize the arbitrary detention well-known critic of Kagame, who has stifled independent media and political opposition in Rwanda.

-Kagame, the former commander of the Rwandan Patriotic Front, became the country’s de facto leader when his group ended the 1994 genocide that killed nearly a million people and has been president since 2000.
+Kagame, the former commander of the Rwandan Patriotic Front, became Rwanda’s de facto leader when his group ended the 1994 genocide that killed nearly a million people.
+He has been president since 2000.

+Rusesabagina, who was credited with saving more than 1,200 people during the genocide when he was a manager at the Hotel des Mille Collines in Kigali, has vocally criticized Kagame’s authoritarian tendencies in recent years.

 Former journalist and author Michela Wrong, who has followed the trial, said that while she did not want to opine on Rusesabagina’s guilt or innocence, it was clear that the trial has not been a fair one.